umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Approval-Groups/index.md

 You can create a total of 5 groups on unlicensed installations.
 The paid license removes this restriction.
 :::

 You can search for a specific group using the Search bar.
-Select a group from the list to edit it's Settings, Roles, Members, and view the group's History.
+Select a group from the list to edit its Settings, Roles, Members, and view the group's History.

 ## Settings